Teacher Trainer - Primary Education

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-Many teachers in The Gambia do not receive regular in-service training after earning their certification, so Volunteers have a unique opportunity to play a vital role in supporting more effective and inclusive teaching.
+Many teachers in The Gambia do not receive regular training after earning their certification, which provides Volunteers with a unique opportunity to play a vital role in supporting more effective and inclusive teaching.